transmute-industries/contribute/how-to/w3c/create-a-linked-data-signature-suite.md

 ## 4. Consider Compatibility

 As you are creating a new signature suite, it is unlikely that any software systems exists which can generate and verify compatible signed linked data.
-However, you should add tests that get as close to a compatible test as possible.
+However, you should add tests for your any potential shared dependencies.

 For example, you should ensure that the raw signatures can be verified with multitple implementations of the signature algorithm.
 Ensure the the JSON-LD can be expanded and compacted, and parsed by [jsonld.js](https://github.com/digitalbazaar/jsonld.js/), or a similar library for languages other than javascript.
-Ensure that your signature encoding process is clear, and that the signature payload is as small as it can reasonably be, for example: for ecdsa over secp256k1, you may be encoding r and s Big Number values as hex, concatonated them, and then base64url encoding such as `base64url.encode(${hex(BN(r))}${hex(BN(s))}${v})`, make it very clear what you are doing so its easy for someone to reconstruct your method in a different language.
+Ensure that your signature encoding process is clear, and that the signature payload is as small as it can reasonably be.

+For examples, ecdsa over secp256k1, you may be encoding r and s Big Number values as hex, concatonating them, and then base64url encoding such as `base64url.encode(${hex(BN(r))}${hex(BN(s))}${v})`, make it very clear what you are doing so its easy for someone to reconstruct your method in a different language.

 _Prefer 100% test coverage, to ensure compatibility can be established via TDD._